skaman82/HW3_tracker/README.md

 • Weather don't show up on the dashboard (when you swipe right on the watch face) only cloud icon

+• Function: Sometimes charging screen remains on even when the charger is remooved

+• Menu list view: add some more space between the icon and text<br>

 • Not a bug but but a suggestion: I would love if an interactive watch face style could be locked (now it is still changes style/colors on tap)

-• sometimes charging screen remains on even when the charger is remooved

 ## Notifications